<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Net Unrealized Appreciation (NUA)

-• Roll-over your qualified plan to an IRA and continue deferring taxes.
+• Roll over your qualified plan to an IRA and continue deferring taxes.

 • Take a distribution and pay ordinary income tax on the full amount.

-• Take advantage of NUA and reap the benefits of a more favorable tax structure on gains.
+• Take advantage of the net realized appreciation (NUA) strategy and reap the benefits of a more favorable tax structure on gains.

-How does Net Unrealized Appreciation work?
+How does the NUA strategy work?

 The tax benefit comes when you transfer the company stock from a tax-deferred account to a taxable account.
-At this time, you apply NUA and you incur an ordinary income tax liability on only the cost basis of your stock.
-The appreciated value of the stock above its basis is not taxed at the higher ordinary income tax but at the lower long-term capital gains rate, currently 15%.
-This could mean a potential savings of over 30%.
+At this time, by making a NUA election, you can reduce taxes owing on your stock's appreciation, paying long-term capital gains rates based on the cost basis of the stock.
+The appreciated value of the stock above its basis is not taxed at ordinary income tax rates but at long-term capital gains rates of 0%, 15%, or 20%, depending on your taxable income.
+The 3.8% Net Investment Income Tax under §1411 may also apply if your income is above $200,000 (single) or $250,000 (MFJ).
+This could mean a potential savings of 20% or more.

 IRA Withdrawal

-Your retirement assets may consist of several retirement accounts: IRAs, 401(k)s, taxable accounts, and others.
+Your retirement assets likely span several retirement accounts: IRAs, 401ks, taxable accounts, and others.

 You may want to consider meeting your income needs in retirement by first drawing down taxable accounts rather than tax-deferred accounts.
+This may help your KP retirement assets last longer as they continue to potentially grow tax deferred.

 You will also need to plan to take the required minimum distributions (RMDs) from any company-sponsored retirement plans and traditional or rollover IRA accounts.
+For those born between 1951 and 1959, RMDs begin at age 73.
+Under SECURE 2.0, this age is 73 for those born between 1951 and 1959, and 75 for those born in 1960 or later.

 Two flexible distribution options for your IRA